AlexanderDLe/VRGetSetGo/README.md

 <img src="ReadMeImages/GreatHallpng.png" >

 -   Real Time Interpolating - As a player goes through the level, real time interpolation is triggered by collision volumes and sequencer/music synchronization.
-Interpolating materials parameters enables the use of appealing visual impact such as triggering lights to flash upon a certain section of the song.
+Interpolating materials parameters enables the use of appealing visual impact such as triggering lights to flash upon a certain section of the song or dynamically transform the global position of an object.

 <img src="ReadMeImages/Blueprint.png" >